Tuesday, January 28, 2020

 In a study of the Internet in China in the late 1990s, my colleagues and I observed that "China has been able to execute plans effectively by allocating resources to competing, government-owned enterprises," and Kai-Fu Lee shows that they have pursued a similar strategy with respect to AI.
 Now they are doing the same with low-Earth orbit (LEO) broadband satellite constellations.

-Characteristics of the Hongyun and Hongyan satellites
+Characteristics of the Hongyun and Hongyan test satellites

 Last December, state-owned China Aerospace Science and Industry Corporation (CASIC) launched their first experimental Hongyun (rainbow cloud) Project satellite and a week later China Aerospace Science and Technology Corporation (CASC) launched their first experimental Hongyan (wild goose) Project satellite.
 (Both CASIC and CASC have Wikipeida pages and their Fortune Global 500 ranks are 322 and 323).